 Inshore fisheries and conservation authorities (IFCA)

 The 10 IFCA’s are responsible for making fisheries byelaws within their districts – from 0 to 6 nautical miles.

-MMO quality assures all IFCA byelaws.
+MMO quality assures all IFCA byelaws prior to submission to Secretary of State.
 MMO help draft byelaws to ensure sustainability and to protect sensitive features in marine protected areas as well as fisheries activities within their districts.
+MMO has a duty to aid IFCAs in the review of Sea Fisheries Committee legacy byelaws.
 MMO has a duty to help IFCAs review sea fisheries committee legacy byelaws, by April 2015.